IsmaelKhalil/Fetch-Take-Home-Exercise-SRE/README.md

 2. Clone the repository with the following Git command, or download the ZIP file:
 - `git clone https://github.com/IsmaelKhalil/Fetch-Take-Home-Exercise-SRE.git`
 3. Use the command `cd Fetch-Take-Home-Exercise-SRE` to change into the project directory.
+4. Run the command `pip install -r requirements.txt` to install the packages in `requirements.txt`

 # Setting Up Python
 1. Install [Python](https://www.python.org/downloads/) based on your OS.